Chapter 60:

 “Your turn.”

-Looking forward at the places where Sharzin had jumped, I was barely able to see the outline of the stone.
-I released an anxious chuckle before inhaling slowly and taking my leap of faith.
 A rock appeared beneath me as I landed.
 The space was barely big enough for me to plant both feet, but I had managed.
-Breathing a sigh of relief, I adjusted my angle towards the next, faintly visible stone.
+Exhaling a sigh of relief, I adjusted my angle towards the next, faintly visible stone.

 Much smaller than the last platform, I anxiously inhaled a deep breath once more before making another lunge.
-This time, I caught the edge, and my foot began to slip.
+This time, I caught the edge with one foot as the other slipped out from beneath me.
+Tightening my core, I tensed my body, shifting the center of gravity forward.
+And, with a series of rapid huffs, I managed to find my balance atop the stone.

 Phew!
 Go exercise.
 No way I’d been able to manage that without hitting the gym.
 The magic of muscles!

-I waited for a moment, my heart racing as I glanced at the blurry form of Sharzin and then towards where the third stone should have been.
-With a jump, I caught the stone firmly with my left foot, but my right missed completely.
+I waited for a moment, steadying my heart racing as I glanced at the blurry form of Sharzin and then towards where the third stone should have been.
+With a jump, I caught the step firmly with my left foot, but my right missed completely.
 Dropping through the fog, it sank into the sand.

 Though it had only been for an instant, I knew that the game was now on.